Kansas Military and Veterans Benefits

 Learn more about how Kansas Resident Service Members and Dependents may continue to Purchase Resident Hunting and Fishing Licenses when Stationed out of State

-Learn more about Kansas Big Game Permit Refund for Active Duty Service Members
+Learn more about Kansas Permit Refund for Active Duty Service Members

-Kansas Department of Wildlife and Parks Elk Draw for Military Personnel: Service members stationed at Fort Riley are given preference for the elk permit draw.
+Kansas Department of Wildlife and Parks Elk Draw for Military Personnel: The Kansas Department of Wildlife and Parks offers Military Elk Permits to Service members Stationed at Fort Riley.
+For more information, please call 833-587-2164.

 Learn more about Kansas Department of Wildlife and Parks Elk Draw for Military Personnel